marvintran/Melodia/RETROSPECTIVE.md

 ## Moving Forward

-To fix the database issues,
-To fix the communication issues

-## Measuring Success

-One unit of measurement is to finish all the HSQLDB implementations needed for our code and have it working by the end of the 3rd iteration.
+To fix the database issues, we have decided to have multiple people work on the database.
+As a measurement of success, all the HSQLDB implementations needed for our code should be working by the end of the 3rd iteration.

-Another form of measurement is to have weekly updates on the progress of the code they are implementing, so that others can see where they are it.
-This will allow for better communication, so everyone can see how everyone is doing and could possibly provide help if there are obstacles.
+To fix the communication issues we have decided to conduct weekly Discord meetings every Monday on the progress of our code.
+This will allow us to uncover problems earlier with the added benefit of giving everyone a general idea about the state of the project.
+With more empasis on communication and finding out problems earlier, as a measurement of success, if we are able to receive less code smells than the combined average of Iteration 1 and Iteration 2, this change will be a success.